CANDY-LINE/node-red-contrib-generic-ble/README.md

 - `disconnecting` when the configured BLE peripheral device is being disconnecting
 - `error` when unexpected error occurs

-Known issue for Linux BlueZ D-Bus API:
+Known issues for Linux BlueZ D-Bus API:

+- Unlike the oler version, **you must set the process owner's permission properly and manually**.
+Non-root user's Node-RED process will fail to get this node working.
+Read `Installation Note (Linux)` below.
 - It seems the local name in advertisement packet isn't transferred to `LocalName` property in org.bluez.Device1 BlueZ D-Bus API.
-With HCI socket implementaion, the local name was resolved.
+With the HCI socket implementaion, the local name was resolved.
 So the local name can be resolved on macOS and Windows.

 # How to use

 ## How to configure a new BLE peripheral device

-At first, drag either a `generic ble in` node or a `generic ble out` node to the workspace from the node palette and double-click the node.
+At first, drag either a `Generic BLE in` node or a `Generic BLE out` node to the workspace from the node palette and double-click the node.
 And you can find the following dialog.
 Here, click the pencil icon (`1`) to add a new BLE peripheral or edit the existing one.

 ![ble out node](images/ble1.png)